hoseinmrh/FOR_POLIMI/how_to_model.md

 Sales forecasts indicate a demand of **100, 130, and 150 units** of the product for the next **3 months**.

+Give a mixed-integer linear programming formulation for the variant of the problem where production lots have a minimum size.
+In particular, if any strictly positive quantity is produced in a given month, this quantity cannot be smaller than 15 units.

 **Sets:**

 -   $T = \{1, 2, 3\}$: Set of months.